bertajansat/SpeechTechnology-Hallmarking-a-robot-voice/mushra_test/README.md

 ## 1. Add Your Audio Files

-Drop your WAV files into the same folder as `index.html`.
+Drop your WAV files into the audio folder.
 Then update the `src` paths in the JSON config block inside `index.html`:

 ```json
 "reference": { "label": "Reference", "src": "ref.wav" },